-Table A.2: Subject Indicator Types for System Information and Narrative Messages
+Table A-2: Subject Indicator Types for System Information and Narrative Messages

 SIT Title Meaning Page System Messages 215 ORBIT VECTORS Sarsat or Cospas spacecraft orbit position and time message.
-C-43 216 ORBIT VECTORS Sarsat or Cospas spacecraft orbit position and time message.
+C-47 216 ORBIT VECTORS Sarsat or Cospas spacecraft orbit position and time message.
 Used in special conditions (e.g., after a satellite manoeuvre) when it is required that orbit vectors at the MCC and its associated LUTs be initialized.
 See document C/S A.001, section entitled "Scheduled Satellite Manoeuvres".
-C-43 217 ORBIT VECTORS MEOSAR spacecraft two-line orbital elements (TLE) message.
-C-44 415 SARP CALIBRATION Time and frequency calibration for a SARP.
-C-45 417 SARP-3 CALIBRATION Time and frequency calibration for a SARP-3.
-C-47 510 406 MHz SARR FREQUENCY CALIBRATION OFFSET Offset between actual and 406 MHz SARR-provided beacon frequencies.
-C-49 605 SYSTEM STATUS AND BEACON TEST NOTIFICATION TO ALL MCCs Narrative message transmitted to all MCCs to indicate changes in System status and provide beacon test notification.
+C-47 217 ORBIT VECTORS MEOSAR spacecraft two-line orbital elements (TLE) message.
+C-48 415 SARP CALIBRATION Time and frequency calibration for a SARP.
+C-49 417 SARP-3 CALIBRATION Time and frequency calibration for a SARP-3.
+C-51 510 406 MHz SARR FREQUENCY CALIBRATION OFFSET Offset between actual and 406 MHz SARR-provided beacon frequencies.
+C-53 605 SYSTEM STATUS AND INTERNATIONAL EXERCISE NOTIFICATION TO ALL MCCs Narrative message transmitted to all MCCs to indicate changes in System status and provide beacon test notification for Cospas-Sarsat approved international exercises (as specified in section "Co-Ordination of Beacon Tests" of document C/S A.001).
 System status messages include System element and System function failures, scheduled maintenance, integration or testing of new System elements, and the commissioning of new equipment or new capabilities of existing equipment.
-C-46 & C-50 to C-54 915 For MCC information transmission to a single MCC Narrative message for MCC to MCC operator.
+C-50 & C-54 to C-58 915 For MCC information transmission to a single MCC Narrative message for MCC to MCC operator.
 This is a free format message, except when a specific format is defined (Note 1).
-C-46 925 406 BEACON REGISTRATION INFORMATION (15 HEX ID) This message is used between MCCs to provide 406 MHz beacon registration information (for 15 Hex ID).
-C-55 926 406 BEACON REGISTRATION INFORMATION (23 HEX ID) This message is used between MCCs to provide 406 MHz beacon registration information (for 23 Hex ID).
-[TBD] 927 BEACON OPERATIONAL CHARACTERISTICS INFORMATION FOR MCCs Narrative message transmitted to all MCCs to provide information on the operational characteristics for C/S Type Approved Second Generation Beacons.
-C-56 985 BEACON OPERATIONAL CHARACTERISTICS INFORMATION FOR SPOCs Narrative message transmitted to Distress authorities (including SPOCs) and FGB-only capable MCCs to provide information on the operational characteristics for a C/S Type Approved Second Generation Beacon.
-C-57 System Messages for Space Segment Providers 416 SARP TELEMETRY SARP telemetry from a Sarsat spacecraft.
-C-46 425 SARP OUT OF LIMIT Warning message to indicate abnormal performance of the SARP.
-C-46
+Includes notification to affected MCCs about operational beacon tests under the control of a national administration, as specified in section "Co-Ordination of Beacon Tests" of document C/S A.001.
+C-50 925 406 BEACON REGISTRATION INFORMATION (15 HEX ID) This message is used between MCCs to provide 406 MHz beacon registration information (for 15 Hex ID).
+C-59 926 406 BEACON REGISTRATION INFORMATION (23 HEX ID) This message is used between MCCs to provide 406 MHz beacon registration information (for 23 Hex ID).
+[TBD] 927 BEACON OPERATIONAL CHARACTERISTICS INFORMATION FOR MCCs Narrative message transmitted to all MCCs to provide information on the operational characteristics for C/S Type Approved Second Generation Beacons (SGBs).
+C-60 985 BEACON OPERATIONAL CHARACTERISTICS INFORMATION FOR SPOCs Narrative message transmitted to Distress authorities (including SPOCs) and FGB-only capable MCCs to provide information on the operational characteristics for a C/S Type Approved Second Generation Beacon (SGBs).
+C-61

-SIT Title Meaning Page 435 SARP COMMAND Command request for the SARP.
-C-48 445 SARP COMMAND VERIFICATION Verification of the execution (or non-execution) of a SARP command as requested by command message.
-C-46 515 SARR TELEMETRY SARR telemetry from a Sarsat spacecraft.
-C-46 525 SARR OUT OF LIMIT Warning message to indicate abnormal performance of the SARR.
-C-46 535 SARR COMMAND Command request for the SARR.
-C-48 545 SARR COMMAND VERIFICATION Verification of the execution (or non-execution) of a SARR command as requested by a SARR command message.
-C-46
+SIT Title Meaning Page System Messages for Space Segment Providers 416 SARP TELEMETRY SARP telemetry from a Sarsat spacecraft.
+C-50 425 SARP OUT OF LIMIT Warning message to indicate abnormal performance of the SARP.
+C-50 435 SARP COMMAND Command request for the SARP.
+C-52 445 SARP COMMAND VERIFICATION Verification of the execution (or non-execution) of a SARP command as requested by command message.
+C-50 515 SARR TELEMETRY SARR telemetry from a Sarsat spacecraft.
+C-50 525 SARR OUT OF LIMIT Warning message to indicate abnormal performance of the SARR.
+C-50 535 SARR COMMAND Command request for the SARR.
+C-52 545 SARR COMMAND VERIFICATION Verification of the execution (or non-execution) of a SARR command as requested by a SARR command message.
+C-50